scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ## Step 6.
 Review gateway statistics

-Open the web UI of your ThingsBoard server and review statistics that is uploaded from your thingsboard gateway.
+Open the web UI of your Pacificsoft server and review statistics that is uploaded from your Pacificsoft gateway.
 Login as Tenant Administrator and open **Devices** page.
 Click on the gateway device card.
 Open "Latest Telemetry" tab and review following statistics: "**devicesOnline**", "**attributesUploaded**" and "**telemetryUploaded**".
 All values should be set to "0".